 MSHA Approved Proximity Detection Systems for Use in Underground Coal Mines

 Title 30 Code of Federal Regulations (30 CFR) §75.1732 requires operators of underground coal mines to equip place-changing continuous mining machines with proximity detection systems.
 MSHA has approved the following systems for use in underground coal mines that meet the "permissibility" requirements in (30 CFR) Part 18.
 MSHA approval indicates that MSHA has determined that the system is not a spark or thermal ignition hazard in a potentially explosive atmosphere.
-MSHA approval does not address system performance.
-Mine operators have also used these systems to meet the regulatory requirements in §75.1732 Proximity detection systems.
+Proximity Detection System Performance is evaluated as needed to comply with part 75 regulations.

 - Joy SmartZone Proximity Detection System